microsoft/sarif-tools/CONTRIBUTING.md

 ## Prerequisites

-You need Python 3.9 or later installed.
+- You need Python 3.8 installed.
+  - This is the minimum supported version of the tool.
+Developing with a later version risks introducing type hints such as `list[dict]` that are not compatible with Python 3.8.

 ## Running without installing